tylerwray/me/blog/what-is-a-pure-function/index.md

 Take note that the `log` function above performs a side-effect as well, it logs to the console.
 The console is a stateful output device who’s state is what has been displayed to the user.

-This immediately begs the question, `”Well then, where do we put side effects?!?
-This program works perfectly fine, why would I change it?"` There are a couple answers to these questions, but the easiest is to just clearly separate them.
+This immediately begs the question:

+> ”Where do we put side effects?!?
+This program works perfectly fine, why would I change it?"

+There are a couple answers to these questions, but the easiest is to just clearly separate them.

 Let’s re-write the example above by separating side-effect and pure functions: